Camp Funston: Correctional camp

-Prior to October 1992, Camp Funston was the home of the United States Army Correctional Activity, formerly U.S. Army Retraining Brigade, whose mission was officially to prepare prisoners for transition to civilian life as useful citizens with General Discharges or, in a few select cases, for return to duty.
-The Correctional Brigade environment was unique in that prisoner control was maintained by military discipline, instead of walls and bars for most of the typical prisoners’ stay.
-The Correctional Brigade doctrine was that the minimum custody/military discipline environment when coupled with correctional treatment, educational programs, military and vocational training best prepared the typical first-time prisoner for a crime-free life after prison as either a productive soldier or a useful citizen in civilian life.
+Prior to October 1992, Camp Funston was the home of the United States Army Correctional Activity, formerly the U.S. Army Retraining Brigade, whose mission was officially to prepare military prisoners for transition to civilian life as useful citizens with general discharges or, in a few select cases, for return to duty.
+The Correctional Brigade environment was unique in that prisoner control was maintained by military discipline, instead of walls and bars, for most of the typical prisoners’ stay.
+The Correctional Brigade doctrine was that the minimum-custody/military discipline environment when coupled with correctional treatment, educational programs, and military and vocational training best prepared the typical first-time prisoner for a crime-free life after prison as either a productive soldier or a useful citizen in civilian life.
 Moreover, this correctional system was asserted to be less expensive to establish and operate than the traditional prison.
 The camp had a cinema that was open to the residents of Fort Riley, including those outside of Camp Funston.

 Modern use

-Camp Funston was the location where the training of all military transition teams for service in Iraq and Afghanistan takes place.
+Camp Funston was the location where the training of all military transition teams for service in Iraq and Afghanistan took place.
 Previously, transition teams had been trained at several U.S. Army installations, most notably Fort Carson, Colorado; Camp Atterbury, Indiana; Fort Hood, Texas; and Camp Shelby, Mississippi.
 However, in early 2006, the U.S. Army decided to consolidate all training at Fort Riley, Kansas, in order to standardize and improve training for that critical mission.

 The first teams began training on June 1, 2006.
 The 1st Brigade, 1st Infantry Division took over command and control of the TT mission in October 2006.
 The brigade is responsible for the formation and training of the TT teams.
 This mission shifted to Fort Polk, Louisiana later in 2009.